Ergodic theory on coded shift spaces: Introduction

-\begin{thmb}Let $X=X(\cG)$be a coded shift such that $\cG$ uniquely represents $X_{\seq}$ and $h_{\seq}(X)>h_{\res}(X)$.
+\begin{thmb}Let $X=X(\cG)$ be a coded shift such that $\cG$ uniquely represents $X_{\con}$ and $h_{\con}(X)>h_{\res}(X)$.
 Then $X$ has a unique measure of maximal entropy $\mu_{\max}$.
 Moreover, $\mu_{\max}$ is $\cG$-Bernoulli with $p_g=\exp(-|g|h_\top(X))$ and $c=\sum_{g\in \cG} |g| \exp(-|g|h_\top(X))$. \end{thmb} It is important to note that Theorem B does not only establish the uniqueness of the measure of maximal entropy for a large class of shift spaces, it also provides an explicit formula for this measure.
-In the context of symbolic dynamics such an explicit formula for the measure of maximal entropy has, to the best of our knowledge, previously only been known for subshifts of finite type and sofic shifts.
-For example, it was known for some time that beta shifts have a unique measure of maximal entropy \cite{Hof}.
-However, there has been no concrete expression available for this measure.
-As a consequence of Theorem B and results in \cite{BDWY} we obtain that the unique measure of maximal entropy is the $\cG$-Bernoulli measure with respect to the natural generating set $\cG$.
+In the context of symbolic dynamics such an explicit formula for the measure of maximal entropy has, to the best of our knowledge, previously only been known for subshifts of finite type, sofic shifts, S-gap shifts \cite[Theorem 3.22]{GRP}, and beta shifts \cite{Hof}.
+In the latter case the measure of maximal entropy is the lift of the Parry measure on a countable full shift.
+As a consequence of Theorem B and results in \cite{BDWY} we obtain that the unique measure of maximal entropy of a beta shift is the $\cG$-Bernoulli measure with respect to the natural generating set $\cG$.
 We refer to Example \ref{Example4} for more details.

-Moreover, the techniques used in the proof of Theorem B can in some cases be applied to obtain an explicit formula for a measure of maximal entropy even when it is not unique.
+Furthemore, the techniques used in the proof of Theorem B can in some cases be applied to obtain an explicit formula for a measure of maximal entropy even when it is not unique.
 The idea is to use different adaptations of the generating set for each measure of maximal entropy of the coded shift $X$ and show that the said measure is $\cG$-Bernoulli for the new generating set.
 We showcase this approach on the Dyck shift in Example \ref{ex:Dyck}.
-The Dyck shift is the go-to example of a coded shift where the assumptions of the uniqueness theorems in \cite{Cl,Pavlov}, as well as Theorem B, fail: for its canonical generating set we have $X\subset X_{\rm lim}$ and $h_\seq(X)<h_\res(X)$.
+The Dyck shift is the go-to example of a coded shift where the assumptions of the uniqueness theorems in \cite{Cl,Pavlov}, as well as Theorem B, fail: for its canonical generating set we have $X\subset X_{\rm lim}$ and $h_\con(X)<h_\res(X)$.
 Also, the Dyck shift does have two ergodic measures of maximal entropy.
 Despite these pathological properties, we are able to show that both these measures are $\cG$-Bernoulli with respect to slightly modified generating sets.